taylonr/js-promises-lab/tasks.md

 1. The `setStatus` function needs to set the `status` variable to `"done"` when the call to `http://localhost:8888/orders/{id}` has completed, regardless of if it succeeded or failed.
 Make use of the `finally` function after the call.

-1. The `loadPartialMetadata` needs to make a make sure that it loads `itemCategories`, `orderStatuses`, and `userTypes`.
+1. The `loadPartialMetadata` needs to make sure that it loads `itemCategories`, `orderStatuses`, and `userTypes`.
 However, for performance reasons, it does not want to do so sequentially.
 Use the `all` function of promises, and when it's successful, return a `concat`enated list of the results.

 1. The `loadAllMetadata` function needs to handle the case where `addressTypes` fails while `itemCategories` and `orderStatuses` succeeds.
 Use the `allSettled` function of promises.
 When the call completes, return a list of the `status` property for each call.